Gavin-Persad/predictions/plan.md

   Suggested fix: 1.
 Generate the random selection once 2.
 Store that result 3.
 Use that same result consistently✅
 - Implement round progression, Create function to check for round winners on page load, Add logic to progress winners to next round when all fixtures complete, Update database and UI to reflect progressed players✅ This is working, but there is an issue with the new fixture flickering until there has been a refresh. ⌛
 - check progression to final and overall winner.✅
-- lock drop down menu on future rounds until players have been decided for this round
+- lock drop down menu on future rounds until players have been decided for this round✅
-- add styles where needed ( each column is individually scroll able when population flows over screen, players names have a line through them when knocked out in the players column)
+- add styles where needed ( each column is individually scroll able when population flows over screen, players names have a line through them when knocked out in the players column)✅

+18. Create view george cup component

-- create lavery cup
+19. create lavery cup

-- view lavery cup
+20. view lavery cup

-18. Test cups and format
+21. Test cups and format

+22. Make Dashboard

-19. Desired features
+23. Desired features

 - add colour coding to scores modal✅
 - correct all page titles and button titles and labels.✅